RevContent/api-showcase/README.md

 API Showcase
 ===

-The API Showcase provides examples of what's possible with the RevContent API using jQuery plugins.
+The API Showcase provides examples of what's possible with the Revcontent API using jQuery plugins.

 Requirements
 ===